Frequently Asked Questions

 What is a “Montessori” education?

-- Mixed-age classrooms
+- Mixed-age classrooms to foster student mentoring

 - Specialized materials that allow for hands-on exploration and learning